Banananaman91/ProceduralWeaponGenerator/README.md

 Folder is the directory folder you want these weapons to save to.
 It will create the folder for you if required.
 The root of this will automatically start within your Assets folder.
 Providing a subfolder directory can be achieved by typing "/" e.g. Weapons/Guns will create a subfolder Guns inside of a folder Weapons.

 Toggle stats feature allows you to enable compilation of weapon stats if desired.
-Turning this on will require all weapon parts to contain a WeaponStatsContributor component.
+Turning this on will require all weapon parts to contain a WeaponStatsContribution component.

 Toggle rarity feature allows you to enable complitation of weapon rarity if desired.
 Turning this on will require all weapon parts to contain a WeaponRarityLevel component.
 - Enabling rarity feature reveals a calculation type option.
 This option allows you to change how the compiled rarity type of the resulting weapon is calculated.